emilyaikens/Fish-Quiz/README.md

 When faced with the prospect of designing a final project for my Harvard CS50 course, I decided that this would be the perfect opportunity to try out my version of this fish quiz.

 Why React?
 React is a SPA (single page application) that updates its UI in place, rather than essentially replacing the entire web page every time the user interacts with it.
 In other words, it is a JavaScript library that allows for dynamic UIs.
 I chose to use this library because I wanted the ability to transition between components (one question at a time) without reloading the page.
 React's State Hooks would allow user input to persist without having to store the answers to a database.

+All content, including written content and digital art, was created by me.
+My background pre-computer science is in marine biology and graphic design.

 ## Screenshot: